weblate/qTox_enhanced-1/doc/user_manual_en.md

 #### Contact list

-* __Group chats always notify:__ If set, qTox will notify you on every new message in a groupchat.
+* __Conferences always notify:__ If set, qTox will notify you on every new message in a conference.
-* __Place groupchats at top of friend list:__ If checked, your groupchats will be at the top of the contacts list instead of being sorted with your other contacts.
+* __Place conferences at top of friend list:__ If checked, your conferences will be at the top of the contacts list instead of being sorted with your other contacts.
 * __Compact contact list:__ If set, qTox will use a contact list layout which